BR19-gh/online-store-billing-system/README.md

 	{
 	"msg": "Success 204: store name is deleted successfully", "statCode": 204}
 	```
-	or some forms JSONson if fails according to the error, like if the id was not found:
+	or some forms JSON if fails according to the error, like if the id was not found:
 	```json
 	{
 	"msg": "Error 404: storeName:{result} was not found, it may not exist",